• Skip to primary navigation

 Why I Made This Recipe

-When I was growing up in the UK, I always loved buying vanilla fudge at the seaside whenever we were on our holidays.
-Since going dairy free, I wanted to find a recipe that had a similar texture and flavour and this recipe is spot on.
+When I was growing up in the UK, I always loved buying vanilla fudge at the seaside on family holidays.
+Since going dairy-free, I wanted to recreate that same creamy, nostalgic flavour at home, and this easy microwave vegan vanilla fudge does exactly that.

 Why You Need this Recipe